Histopathology AI

 Weakly Supervised Discovery

 Weakly supervised histopathology learns from slide-level labels when pixel-level annotations are absent.
-This is attractive because many pathology datasets have diagnosis, mutation, or outcome labels but no detailed region annotations.
+The discovery use is clear because many pathology datasets have diagnosis, mutation, or outcome labels but no detailed region annotations.
 Theoretical discovery value comes from localising which tissue regions drive a slide-level prediction.

 The risk is shortcut learning.
 A weak label may correlate with tissue source, scanner, lab, specimen type, disease stage, or treatment setting.
 Region heatmaps are not explanations unless they are tested against expert review and independent biological evidence.